 An expert witness is any individual who has information beyond the reasonable knowledge of a layperson and could provide context to the accident or injuries at a trial.
 Typical expert witnesses used in Atlanta car accident trials are accident reconstructionists and medical providers.
 Treating doctors and the law enforcement officials who investigated the wreck also qualify as experts who can offer testimony.
 We suggest using an expert witness during trial to help explain key issues of liability, causation, and damages to a jury.

-An attorney could provide a list of potential experts who might be able to help your case and persuade a jury to award damages.
+An Atlanta car accident expert witness lawyer could provide a list of potential experts who might be able to help your case and persuade a jury to award damages.

 How Does Somebody Become an Expert Witness?

 Most expert witnesses have significant experience in their chosen field, through which they have gained specialized knowledge that allows them to offer testimony during litigation.
 Many accident reconstructionists have a background in law enforcement, while medical professionals who testify are often actively involved in providing care and treatment to patients.